top of page

 Broderick McDonald

-Broderick McDonald is a researcher working on conflict, extremism, and online-offline harms.
-Currently, Broderick is an Associate Fellow at Kings College London's International Centre for the Study of Radicalisation (ICSR) and a postgraduate researcher at the University of Oxford.
+Broderick is an Associate Fellow at Kings College London's International Centre for the Study of Radicalisation (ICSR) and a postgraduate researcher at the University of Oxford.
 Prior to this, he served as an Advisor in Parliament and as a researcher with the All Party Parliamentary Group for Genocide Prevention.
-He was previously a Fellow with the United Nations Alliance of Civilizations (UNAOC) and the Royal Society of the Arts.
-He has published and provided analysis for a range of international news broadcasters including BBC, CBC, Al Jazeera, France24 and given expert commentary for news outlets such as the Wall Street Journal, Washington Post, Financial Times, The Guardian, The Economic Times, The National News, Middle East Eye, L'Orient-Le Jour, Al Arabiya, CS Monitor, and The Globe & Mail.
-He has conducted fieldwork with Foreign Terrorist Fighters across the Middle East and Central Asia, including Jordan, Lebanon, Türkiye, Uzbekistan and organised quantitative and qualitative research projects in Syria.
-He currently serves on the Global Internet Forum to Counter Terrorism's Independent Advisory Board, the Aspen Institute UK's RLF Advisory Board, and the GLOCA Board of Advisors.
-Alongside academia, he collaborates with industry and policymakers to better understand and address how technology shapes extremism, terrorism, and disinformation.
+Broderick was previously a Fellow with the United Nations Alliance of Civilizations (UNAOC) and the Royal Society of the Arts.
+He previously lived in the Middle East and has conducted extensive interviews with armed combatants and foreign terrorist fighters (FTFs) and combatants from ISIS, HTS, and other armed groups.
+Broderick has conducted fieldwork across the Middle East and Central Asia, including Jordan, Lebanon, Türkiye, Uzbekistan and organised Large-N quantitative and qualitative research projects in Syria.
+He currently serves on the Global Internet Forum to Counter Terrorism (GIFCT)'s Independent Advisory Committee, the Aspen Institute UK's RLF Advisory Board, and the GLOCA Board of Advisors.
+Alongside his research, Broderick has advised policymakers, parliamentarians, intelligence agencies, international prosecutors, NGOs, social media platforms, and AI developers on emerging technologies and security threats from terrorist & extremist entities, non-state actors, and hostile foreign states.

 Media, Talks, Events